icaroribeiro/nuveo-code-challenge/README.md

 These databases are named **db** and **test-db** by the environment variables **DB_NAME** of the **back-end/.env** file and **TEST_DB_NAME** of the **back-end/.test.env** file, respectively.

 (P.S.
-This way, it is necessary to pay special attention to the database environment variables defined in these two previous files in case they are changed).
+This way, it is necessary to pay special attention to the database environment variables defined in these two previous files in case they are changed.)

 ### 3.2 - Postgres